 I finished up at a sampling event not long ago when I decided to belly up to the bar and enjoy a pint or two for all my “hard work” that evening.
 My first selection?
 Fat Head’s Hop Juju, one of the best Imperial IPAs in all the land.
 Just my humble opinion.
 Only tonight, it wasn’t tasting like one of the best Imperial IPAs in all the land.
 It was tasting like Hawaiian Punch.
 I took a couple more sips before asking the bartender if anyone had complained about the abundant fruitiness in this normally hop-forward offering, to which he replied “not at all.”
 He replaced my beer with a different selection and, as he did, pointed out the Hop Juju had been running through the framboise line.
 A framboise is a Belgian Lambic style fermented with raspberries.
 In other words, it’s a fruit beer, thus explaining the off flavor of my Hop Juju.

 I can’t speak to how many other people experienced the Hop Juju in this state at this establishment, but I know I overheard a woman within earshot saying how much she enjoyed it.
 Subjectivity being what it is, I’m not going to argue.
-But say this woman checks this beer in on Untappd and comments about its fruity characteristics.
-A user having a beer at another location might see that and get turned off instead of trying it for themselves.
+But say this woman checks this beer in on Untappd and comments about its fruit-forward characteristics or literally says, “It tastes like Hawaiian Punch and that’s awesome!”
+A user looking to have the same beer at another location might see that and get turned off instead of trying it for themselves.
 Or this same woman tries it again elsewhere in its correct state and gets confused, wondering if the brewery is having consistency problems.

 This is just one area where reviews, not just on Untappd, but in general, need to be taken with a grain of salt.